mkowalczykibm/powervmterraform/README.md

 enterprise application modernization by transition a historically monolithic application running on IBM Power Systems and refacotring it into a DB tier running on an AIX virtual machine (VM) and running the web tier as a container atop a container orchestration technology (e.g., Red Hat OpenShift).
-The web tier of the application can be found [here](https://github.com/jwcroppe/python-db-web).

 In particular, this example creates an AIX VM in the IBM Power Virtual Server in IBM Cloud.
-As part of the install, it also yum-installs a relational database (currently MySQL) and loads some fictitious data so there is some database information to work with.

 If your Kubernetes cluster (e.g., OpenShift) is running external to the IBM Power Virtual Server cloud, you will need to either provision a